Skip to main content

 Guest, Failed and Critical Guest VLAN Critical Auth VLAN Failed Auth VLAN

-1 When using hybrid authentication without increase access speed (concurrent-auth), a client failing both 802.1X and MAB authentication will also be placed in the Guest VLAN.
-Please refer to the Access Policy Types section of the MS Switch Access Policies documentation for details.
+1 When using hybrid authentication without concurrent authentication enabled, a client failing both 802.1X and MAB authentication will also be placed in the Guest VLAN.
+Refer to the Access Policy Types section of the MS Switch Access Policies documentation for details.

 MS 14 is the minium firmware version required for the following configuration options.